Volvo XC90: Safety

-Pilot Assist II model year 2017
+Pilot Assist II 2017 model year

-A lane departure warning system includes a semi-autonomous drive technology, Pilot Assist II as standard on the XC90 in selected markets for model year 2017.
+A lane departure warning system includes a semi-autonomous drive technology, Pilot Assist II as standard on the XC90 in selected markets for the 2017 model year.

 The Volvo brand has also made the claim that "By 2020, nobody shall be seriously injured or killed in a new Volvo."

 Euro NCAP tested a 2015 XC90 (model year 2016), 5-door SUV with standard equipment.
 Euro NCAP regards the XC90 model as a "best in class" performer.
 NHTSA only recorded for rollover.

 The Insurance Institute for Highway Safety also crash-tested the XC90, and presented the following results: